Software from ISC

 ISC’s DNS packet generator, dnsgen, runs under Linux.

 The Anterius project was developed as part of the Google Summer of Code ‘18 program, with the objective to create a GUI dashboard for the Kea DHCP server that provides monitoring and configuration capabilities to users.
+It has been superseded by ISC’s Stork.

 Software from other organizations